Diamko94/rentals1/Business-rules.md

 ## Reservation

+- Reservation created
 - Reservation does not create financial obligations
 - Unit status is set to Reserved
-Reservation can be created only if:
-- unit status != Available
-- no overlapping reservations exist

-## Reservation Conditions

-Reservation can be created only if:
+- Reservation can be created only if:
   - unit status != Available
   - no overlapping reservations exist

 ## Activation